themando/EdainMobile/README.md

 ## Ping

 The Ping module sends a specified amount of packets to a chosen network host.
 Results are aggregated in a file (.csv), which may be cleared and re-written using the Clear button.
 The resulting .csv file (ping.csv) may be exported from the app via Google Drive using the corresponding Export button.

-The following ping statistics are collected in ping.csv: *Timestamp, Server, Packets, Loss, Min, Avg, Max, Stddev*
+The following statistics are collected in ping.csv: *Timestamp, Server, Packets, Loss, Min, Avg, Max, Stddev*

 ## Speed Test

 The Speed Test module runs and collects results from speedtest.net, testing the speed and performance of the device's internet connection.
-Tests are ran at user-defined intervals (minutes), where class duration is usually 75 mins and testing interval is typically every 15 minutes.
+Tests are run at user-defined intervals (minutes), where class duration is usually 75 minutes and testing interval is typically every 15 minutes.
 Results are aggregated in a common .csv file (speedtest.csv) and may be cleared or exported via Google Drive using the corresponding Clear and Export buttons.

 https://www.speedtest.net/